Who can receive Holy Communion at Holy Ascension?

 Only Baptised and Chrismated Orthodox Christians who have prepared by fasting, prayer, and recent Confession may receive Holy Communion at Holy Ascension.

-Receiving Holy Communion is a very serious matter, as both Sacred Scripture and Holy Tradition make clear.
+Receiving Holy Communion is a serious matter, as both Sacred Scripture and Holy Tradition make clear.
 We believe that the Eucharist is the Body and Blood of Christ, and that by partaking of Holy Communion we are united with Christ, and with one another in a unity of the Orthodox Faith.

 Speaking of the seriousness with which we should approach the Eucharist, St Paul says: